 As England’s new golden boy, not only will he be a target for oppositions, but also for their fans and press, who want to drive a wedge between him and the mere mortals.

 While both of these mavericks are different people and players, they are both essentially a ‘once-in-a-generation’ stars.
 They are formative to how an era of cricketers play.

 When things are going well, mavericks are the expression of the side’s strength.

-And with there are problems, so often the individualistic players are the fall-guys for cause of friction within a team.
+And while there are problems, so often the individualistic players are the fall-guy, the supposed cause of friction within a team.